periwinkleFTW/cucumber-ruby/README.md

 $ docker build -t <container_name> .

-# How to run scripts:

--it is interactive mode that displays output to console/terminal --rm removes container after exit
+# Check if it is working

 $ docker run -it --rm <container_name> ruby script.rb

+# You need to build every time you add new code

+# To run scripts you need to bash into the container

+$ docker run -it --rm <container_name> bash